kevingivens/site/content/blog/post4.md

 See for [wikipedia](https://en.wikipedia.org/wiki/Bicubic_interpolation) for a nice summary of bicubic vs. bilinear interpolation.

-As a sanity checked, I re-implemented results from an excellent blog [post]() by Goutham.
+As a sanity checked, I re-implemented results from an excellent blog [post](http://gouthamanbalaraman.com/blog/volatility-smile-heston-model-calibration-quantlib-python.html) by Gouthaman Balaraman.
 In that post, the author builds a BlackVarianceSurface object using Quantlib's swig bindings.

 The plots for the same market data are given below: